When you buy with our links, we may earn a commission. See how we work with brands

 Product Evolution

 The cover was changed.
-New cover uses organic cotton cover with blended cooling fiber.
-It’s designed to be more breathable, soft, and better wick moisture.
+Switched to an organic cotton cover with blended cooling fiber.
+It’s designed to be more breathable, soft, and better at wicking moisture.

 There was previously a 1.0″ foam layer that separated the coils from 6.0″ of comfort foam.
-This layer was removed in the newest version of the Evolution.
-It was most likely removed as the new coil system probably doesn’t require that separation.
+This layer was removed in the 2022 version of the Evolution.

 There was previously an edge support foam.
 That foam has been removed.
 Edge support is now handled by an improved coil system.